-Cummins is sponsoring this look at how to prepare your home before a vacation.
+Cummins originally sponsored this look at how to prepare your home before a vacation.

-It’s the day we leave for a long-awaited trip.
+It’s the day we leave for that month-long South Pacific cruise.
 Alan waits in the car as I lock the front door after checking everything in the house one more time.
 Then I try the lock, again—and again.

-Confession time: I have a hard time leaving our house for vacation.
+Confession time: I have a hard time leaving our house for vacation, especially an extended trip.
 But I shouldn’t really worry, because I have Alan and he makes lists.

 Not sure where to start?
 Here are some must-haves for your extended vacation preparation checklist:

 - Empty the dishwasher and leave it cracked open (if possible) so any standing water in the system evaporates.

 - Clean out the refrigerator.
 In addition to throwing away food that will spoil, this is a great time to give the fridge a good cleaning.

 - Run a mixture of vinegar and water through the garbage disposal so odors don’t build up.

 - Set the thermostat to reasonable temperature.
 For a winter trip, set the thermostat to a low temperature, but not so low that pipes will freeze.
 In summer, set the thermostat to a higher temperature so the air conditioning won’t run unnecessarily.

 - If you live in a cold climate, leave doors open underneath all sinks to keep pipes from freezing.